-British migrants at the end of the 18th century probably brought with them a selection of early British Terrier types.
-Several of these were instrumental in developing the Australian Silky Terrier.
+It is assumed that British migrants at the end of the 18th century brought with them a selection of early British Terrier types, some of which were instrumental in developing the Australian Silky Terrier.

 At a time when selective breeding was in its infancy, many of the early Terriers were considerably more alike than they are now, but it has been suggested that early Skye, Dandie Dinmont, Norwich, Border and Cairn Terriers were forefathers of the Silky.
 It is also thought that Toy breeds, such as the Yorkshire Terrier, Clydesdale or Paisley Terrier, which was known for its straight silky coat, were ancestors of the breed.

 The first Silky Terrier Club in NSW was formed in 1906.
 Sydney breeders decided to have their own standard and the breed became known as the Sydney Silky.
 In 1959, a committee of Kennel Club representatives from NSW and VIC met and, at last, breeders agreed on a national standard.
 The breed was then known as the Australian Silky Terrier.
 Now, despite its name, the Silky is placed in the Toy group in Australia.

 The Silky’s structure is moderate, medium and refined.
 It should be compact, displaying activity and strength in movement.
 The Australian Silky Terrier is a clean pointed dog with a straight, single, well-groomed body coat, which gives it a glamorous appearance.

 As well as having an intelligent expression, an Australian Silky Terrier must be capable of working and be sound in every way.
 Originally, the Silky was bred to work as a hunter of domestic rodents and must, therefore, show no signs of weediness or nervousness.

 The body is moderately low set, and the ribs should extend well back, giving a short, strong, balanced coupling.
 The backline is straight and the topline should be level.